 Suggested contacts to merge are viewable by clicking the "View suggested merges" link on the right-hand side of the Dashboard.
 Contactually suggests merging contacts when contact information appears to be the same.

 The Duplicate Contacts alert is minimized by clicking on the header to close it.

 Your Network Health allows you to see how well you’re staying in touch with the people who matter most.
 By measuring how well you're doing against your Bucket Follow-Up Reminder intervals.
 You can click on the green, yellow, or red area to view your strong, fading, or weak relationships, respectively.
 The more fading and weak relationships you convert to strong relationships, the better your grade will be.

 Network Health can be minimized by clicking on the header.

 You can add a new Task or contact by clicking the "+ Task" or "+ Contact" button at the top of the Dashboard.

 On the right side of the Dashboard is a list of your most recently emailed contacts who aren't yet in Buckets.
-You can add them to Buckets, ignore them, or delete them directly from the Dashboard.
+You can add them to Buckets, skip Bucketing them, or archive them directly from the Dashboard.

 Recently Added contacts are minimized by clicking on the header.